cordero-c-perez/Machine-Learning/README.md

 ## ML Repo
 ###### Note: some data is not provided in the repository.
 Links are available in the README when the data is not included.

 This repository houses an ongoing series of small projects exploring Machine Learning models/implementations.
-There will typically be three files for each R project; one will contain pure code (**.R**), another will be r-markdown (**.Rmd**), and the last (**.pdf**) or (**.md**) can be viewed directly in github.
-There will be two files (.ipynb, .md) for python projects.
-The README file descriptions below include the link to the viewable file and a small description of the ML implementation.
+There will typically be three files for applications in R (**.r, .rmd, .md**), and two files for applications in Python (**.ipynb, .md**) The README file descriptions below include the link to the markdown file and a small description of the ML implementation.

 ## Files